dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

      write-element(stream, 'k');
    end;

-The symmetric macro :macro:`with-input-to-string` creates a :class:`<string-stream>` with direction `#"input"`, provides an opportunity to perform operations and closes the stream.
+The symmetric macro :macro:`with-input-from-string` creates a :class:`<string-stream>` with direction `#"input"`, provides an opportunity to perform operations and closes the stream.